 “The Barefoot Emperor” required you, not for the first time, to embody a double role, but you’ve taken on even bigger challenges in Richard Attenborough’s “Chaplin” for instance, you portrayed your own grandmother.

 Dearest Geraldine, you once remarked that the ballet had abandoned you.
 The same cannot be said from the cinematic world.
-You were never abandoned by the big screen and you have never given up on us, your audience.
-For that we thank you.
+You were never abandoned by the big screen, and you have never given up on us, your audience.
+For that, we thank you.

 In recent years you have not shied from displaying your age.
-Multiple times you’ve sworn that directors only casted you for your wrinkles these days.
+Multiple times, you’ve sworn that directors only cast you for your wrinkles these days.
 Allow me to share this wisdom with you: wrinkles alone cannot act.
 It is the spark and the personality, the person behind the wrinkled mask that counts.
 And that person is undoubtedly still extremely professional and talented.
 We at Film Fest Ghent can only hope that you remain as you are for many more years to come.
 As a recognition of your indisputably important contribution to the cinema, we would like to honor you by offering you the Joseph Plateau Honorary Award.
-Tonight film history comes together by joining the names of Plateau and Chaplin.
+Tonight, film history comes together by joining the names of Plateau and Chaplin.
 Thank you for being here, Geraldine Chaplin.’

 With a broad smile on her face, Ms. Chaplin came up on the stage to accept her award, and in her spontaneous and joyful acceptance speech, she said, ‘Thank you so much.
 What a great honor, a joy, and a privilege to receive this honor in Ghent of all places.
 I mean, I’ve never been here, but my parents used to come here a lot.
-They would go off on post-marital honeymoons to Ghent, because my father had the idea that people went to Bruges, but Ghent was the real thing.
+They would go off on post-marital honeymoons to Ghent because my father had the idea that people went to Bruges, but Ghent was the real thing.
 Every time they’d come home, my mother would show her home movies, so I feel I know Ghent because I’ve seen it in so many of my mother’s home movies.
-We would all sit down after dinner, watch the movies and we all knew when we saw Ghent that sooner or later, usually sooner, we would have another brother or sister, because in our house babies came from Ghent [laughs].
-So now tonight I have my new baby, and especially this new baby, this new movie that you’re going to see [“The Barefoot Emperor”] which is an incredible and a wonderful, wonderful baby, and it’s already been born.
+We would all sit down after dinner, watch the movies, and we all knew when we saw Ghent that sooner or later, usually sooner, we would have another brother or sister, because in our house babies came from Ghent [laughs].
+So now tonight I have my new baby, and especially this new baby, this new movie that you’re going to see [“The Barefoot Emperor”] which is an incredible and wonderful, wonderful baby, and it’s already been born.
 I don’t think I’ll have any more babies—who knows… Ghent… [laughs].
 Thank you so much and enjoy the movie, it’s so great!”

-That same evening, “Ana y los Lobos” and her latest film “The Barefoot Emperor” were screened at the Festival, both followed by a Q & A with Ms. Chaplin.
+That same evening, “Ana y los Lobos” and her latest film “The Barefoot Emperor” were screened at the Festival, both followed by a Q&A with Ms. Chaplin.